Delta II: Delta-K second stage

+The Delta-K consisted of stainless steel tanks and a lightweight aluminum structure.
+The tanks were pressurized with helium gas, and the stage featured nitrogen thrusters for roll control during burns and for complete attitude control during coasts.
+The stage had a mass of 950 kg when empty, and 6954 kg when fully fueled.

+Third stage

-For low Earth orbit, Delta II was not equipped with a third stage.
-Payloads bound for higher energy orbits such as GTO or to reach Earth escape velocity for trans-Mars injection or other destinations beyond Earth used a solid propellant third stage.
-This stage was spin-stabilized and depended on the second stage for proper orientation prior to stage separation, but was sometimes equipped with a nutation control system to maintain proper spin axis.
-It also included a yo-weight system to induce tumbling in the third stage after payload separation to prevent recontact, or a yo-yo de-spin mechanism to slow the rotation before payload release.
+For low Earth orbit missions, Delta II was not equipped with a third stage.
+Payloads bound for higher energy orbits such as GTO or to reach Earth escape velocity for trans-Mars injection or other destinations beyond Earth used an HTPB solid propellant third stage, situated inside the fairing during launch.
+This stage was spin-stabilized and depended on the second stage for proper orientation prior to stage separation, but was sometimes equipped with a hydrazine nutation control system to maintain proper spin axis.
+The third stage would be spun up using small rocket motors and then released by the second stage to perform its burn.
+The third stage also included a yo-weight system to induce tumbling in the stage after payload separation to prevent recontact, or a yo-yo de-spin mechanism to slow the rotation before payload release.
+The stage would also contain an S-band transmitter, batteries, and a sequencer to command the stage events.

+Two third-stage options were available, both consisting of a single solid rocket motor.
+The most common by far was Star 48, flying on over 70 missions.
+The Star 48, also referred to as the Payload Assist Module-Delta (PAM-D, PAM-Delta), was the more, powerful of the two options, producing an average thrust of about 66.4 kN during its 87.1 seconds of burn time.
+The stage would end up flying primarily on the more powerful Delta variants and never flew on the three-booster configuration.

+The other third-stage option was Star 37FM.
+This stage flew four times, and only on three- and four-booster configurations of Delta.
+Star 37FM produced about 45.8 kN of thrust during its 66.4-second burn.

 Naming system

 The Delta II family used a four-digit system to generate its technical names: